Okay before we start looking to explore what best podcast hosting sites we have, let’s start with the basics.

 Look at Facebook and other platforms, all the issues with data privacy lately.

-Free podcast hosting platforms can shutdown anytime (and your podcast along with them!), so play it safe and go with a paid service.
+Free podcast hosting platforms can shut down anytime (and your podcast along with them!), so play it safe and go with a paid service.

 Not all podcast hosting platforms are the same.
 Some are designed for brands, beginners, or enterprise customers – with costing to match.

-Compare podcast hosting at customer service, audio quality, ease of use, pricing, embed players, analytics, storage options, and more to help you choose the right host for your needs.
+Compare podcast hosting at customer service, audio quality, ease of use, pricing, embedded players, analytics, storage options, and more to help you choose the right host for your needs.
 I would recommend starting with the Best Podcast Hosting section at the top of this page.